 Detecting Signs of Mental Health Issues in Children

-Mental health conditions are very difficult to discern in children, but an early diagnosis can ensure that mentally ill children can get the treatment they need.
+As a mental illness advocate and writer, I have observed that mental health conditions are very difficult to discern in children, but an early diagnosis can ensure that mentally ill children can get the treatment they need.
 There are some warning signs that parents need to know and look for in their kids.

 These indicators reveal the possibility of the development a mental illness, which some mental health professionals also refer to as "emotional disturbance" or "emotional disorders."